 Also of interest is that Oriskany has more people living here who work in computers and math than 95% of the places in the US.

-Oriskany is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, Oriskany does not have a public transit system used by locals to get to and from work.

-In terms of college education, Oriskany is nearly on par with the US average for all cities of 21.84%: 19.26% of adults 25 and older in Oriskany have a bachelor's degree or advanced degree.
+The percentage of adults in Oriskany who are college-educated is close to the national average for all communities of 21.84%: 19.26% of the adults in Oriskany have a bachelor's degree or advanced degree.

 The people who call Oriskany home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Oriskany residents report their race to be White, followed by Asian.
 Important ancestries of people in Oriskany include German, Italian, Irish, English, and Polish.